grapa-dev/grapa/docs-src/docs/type/rule.md

 rule <$command_list> $SYSID("BE") | <$command_list> ';' | <$command_list>
 ```

 The above is the entry point to the grapa language.
 This entry point is a global variable that can be updated...so take caution as it is the default entry point all scripts.
-It is also possible to navigate the language syntax by looking up each rule that is lined from any other rule.
+It is also possible to navigate the language syntax by looking up each rule that is lined from any other rule.:

 Example of defining a custom rule, and applying the rule:
 ```